HelmyBlub/chatSim/tasks.md

         - fat dog => full on food,
         - in combination
 - change starving
-    - cititzen get fattness stat
+    - citizen get fattness stat
         - if citizen is full and eats he gets fat
         - if citizen is starving his fat will be used up to slow down how fast he starves
         - happines tag "eating"